-Seasonal Affective Disorder is more commonly seen in younger people and Females.
-You can be at a higher risk of developing the condition if you:
+Seasonal Affective Disorder (SAD) is more common in younger people and females.
+You can be at a higher seasonal affective disorder risk factor for developing the condition if you:

-- Have any other type of mood disorders, such as Cyclothymic disorder or Bipolar disorder.
+- Have any other type of mood disorder such as Seasonal Affective Disorder (SAD) and Bipolar Disorder.

-- Have relatives having other psychological disorders, such as depression or schizotypal disorder.
+- Have relatives with psychological disorders, such as depression.

-- Are living in regions of higher latitudes e.g. remote north of the equator such as Alaska.
+- Are living in regions of higher latitudes (e.g. north of the equator such as Alaska).

-- Eating disorders i.e. Bulimia nervosa, Anorexia nervosa
+- Eating disorders such as Bulimia Nervosa or Anorexia nervosa

 - Panic disorder

-Changes in Biological clock: When somebody has a smaller amount of exposure to sunlight, their biological clock swings.
-This internal clock controls sleep, mood, and hormones, etc. When it changes, people may have trouble regulation their moods.
+- Changes in Biological clock: When someone has a smaller amount of exposure to the sunlight their biological clock swings.
+This internal clock controls sleep, mood, hormones, etc. When it changes, people may have trouble regulating their moods.

-Deficiency of vitamin D: Vitamin D boosts the level of Serotonin, as sunlight is the major source of vitamin D’s production, less sun in the winter leads to the deficiency of vitamin D which affects the level of serotonin and hence affects mood.
+- Deficiency of Vitamin D: Vitamin D boosts serotonin levels and the major source of Vitamin D is the sun.
+Less sun in the winter leads to the deficiency in Vitamin D which affects the level of serotonin and hence affects mood.

-Negative thoughts: People with (SAD) often have negative thoughts, stress, and anxiety even before the onset of winter.
+- Negative thoughts: People with Seasonal Affective Disorder often have negative thoughts, stress, and anxiety even before the onset of winter.
 Researchers are not sure if these negative thoughts and panic are a causative factor of seasonal depression or not.